sickgreg/OpenIPC-Adaptive-Link/README.md

 Warning: Mindfully set power levels appropriately in /etc/txprofiles.conf.
 Default is an attempt at MarioAIO-safe, max 30 (Which is quite low for a lot of cards).

-About the files above.
-There are some older versions eg 42q etc still there for reference.
-Current code for latest release is in alink_drone.c (and it's conf files alink.conf and txprofiles.conf) and alink_gs.

 ### How Adaptive-Link works

   A wireless link can handle higher data-rates over short distances with strong signal than long distances and weak signal conditions.
 OpenIPC on it's own lets us choose a single link-speed and a single video bitrate that we think can fit in said link.
 Default at the time of writing is 4mbps video bitrate over a 20Mhz channel @ MCS1 long gi with 8/12 forward error correction.
 Without needing to understand all those parameters, we can simply summarize them as "a medium to long range link speed with low quality video" profile.
 A compromise of both range and image quality.
 This is great if you don't need to fly really far away or don't want to fly really close with nice looking high bitrates.
 For ease of operation... consider leaving it on default and fly!
 Have fun.